rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

 #### Risk treatment strategies

-The four primary strategies for treating risks are to avoid, mitigate, accept, or transfer them.

 | Risk Treatment | Definition                                                                                                                               | Example                                                                                                                                                                                                                                                                                                                                                          | Product Management Application                                                                                                                                                |
 |----------------|------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Avoid          | This strategy involves completely eliminating a process or activity to prevent a risk from occurring.                                    | A federal agency managing benefits might postpone a full-scale migration to a new cloud platform if the testing phase reveals the new system cannot handle the transaction volume of the legacy system.
 The agency instead opts to continue investing in and maintaining the legacy system to avoid a high-risk failure that would affect citizen services.      | If a new feature introduces an unacceptable legal or security risk, you may choose not to build it.                                                                           |